gaehlerm/SoftwareEngineering/README.md

 - Better control of class attributes and methods: I don't fully understand what this means
 - Class attributes can be made read-only (if you only use the get method), or write-only (if you only use the set method): If you want to make a variable read-only, you can make it constant instead.
 This prevents changing the variable as well.
 It is very odd to have only variables written.
 - Flexibility, the programmer can change one part of the code without affecting other parts: This statement is incorrect, as demonstrated below.
 - Increased security of data: I am not sure what this point exactly means.
-One advantage is that you can track a variable with the debugger [section ?].
+One advantage is that you can track a variable with the debugger [chapter Bugs, Errors, Exceptions].
 In fact, this is the only advantage I see of writing getters and setters.
 But having to do this is a clear indication that your code is bad.

 Let's look at decoupling.
 You want to rename `_size` to `_volume`.
 It's easy to do; there are only two places where `_size` is used.
 Replace them with `_volume` and you're done.